dherslof/RacingCompanion/readme.md

 ## Known issues
 Below is a list of known issues.
 A known issue can be a improvement of existing functionality, small tweaks or plain bugs.
-- [X] Make the add session format scrollable, in order to handle different screen sizes.

 # Installation
 No specific installation is required if the dependencies are fulfilled.
 Just clone repositiory and start using!

 ## Dependencies
 Except having `Python3` installed on a `Ubuntu` (debian) machine, following packages needs to be installed on the machine in order for the application to run properly: